ax-va/Learning-Rust-Klabnik-Nichols-2023/rust-summary/data-types.md

 - tuples, if they only contain types that also implement `Copy`, for example, `(i32, i32)` implements `Copy`, but `(i32, String)` does not.

-# Complex data types
+# Data types managing data allocated on the heap

-## The String type
+### The String type

-The String type manages data allocated on the heap and is able to store an amount of text that is not defined at compile time.
+The `String` type manages data allocated on the heap and is able to store an amount of text that is not defined at compile time.
+But the `String` itself (the `String` struct: pointer + length + capacity) is stack-allocated.

 ```rust
 let s1 = String::from("hello");
 ```

-A `String` is made up of three parts:
+- A `String` is made up of three parts:
-    a pointer to the memory that holds the contents of the string, a length = the memory of the contents in bytes, and a capacity = the total amount of memory in bytes received from the allocator.
+    - a pointer to the memory that holds the contents of the string,
+    - a length = the memory of the contents in bytes, and
+    - a capacity = the total amount of memory in bytes received from the allocator.

 - part of data stored on the stack: